-- Retaining Dr. Amy Bloom as Assistant Director for Outreach (25% FTE), hosting the 17th annual ISU High School Research Symposium, organizing the 8th Illinois Summer Research Academy for high school students, supporting World Wide Day of Play and other community outreach events and workshops. - Developing and facilitating new outreach activities and programs for the Children's Discovery Museum (Normal, Illinois) and the Challenger Learning Center. - Developing new regional, national, and international programs of professional development in STEM originating at ISU. - Supporting existing and developing new efforts aimed at increasing the diversity of STEM communities.
+- Hosting the 19th annual ISU High School Research Symposium, organizing the 10th Illinois Summer Research Academy for high school students, supporting World Wide Day of Play and other community outreach events and workshops. - Developing and facilitating new outreach activities and programs for the Children's Discovery Museum (Normal, Illinois) and the Challenger Learning Center. - Developing new regional, national, and international programs of professional development in STEM originating at ISU. - Supporting existing and developing new efforts aimed at increasing the diversity of STEM communities.

-Integrating K12 STEM education is aimed at helping drive the national discussion towards embracing the role of integrated education in K12 schools.
+Integrating K12 and undergraduate STEM education is aimed at helping drive the national discussion towards embracing the role of integrated education in K12 schools.
 CeMaST recognizes that modern problems are interdisciplinary and advocates for integrated solutions.
 Integrating STEM education in K12 schools is one way of achieving integrated solutions.
 (Aligns with Goals 1 & 2 with some Goal 3)

-• Supporting Associate Directors Drs.
-Chris Grieshaber and George Rutherford to lead this effort.
-This includes continued work on developing a Campus/Community MakerSpace, developing stronger Town/Gown STEM relationships, continuing to support and develop the Celebrating High School Innovators program, supporting the Innovation Consulting Community to encourage students and faculty to work on the real problems of real people.

-- Retaining Research Associate Dr. Brad Christensen (100% FTE) to conduct research and develop new integrated STEM curricula, organizing professional development and building new relationships with the publisher of the Creative Core Curriculum and exploring new models of advertising and selling the IMaST curriculum.
-This includes CeMaST staff conducting professional development for STEM teachers across Illinois, across the nation and internationally. - Retaining one other Research Associate to support a variety of research and evaluation efforts.
-(50% FTE) - Supporting existing and developing new efforts aimed at increasing the diversity of STEM communities.
+- Supporting Associate Director Dr. George Rutherford to lead this effort.
+This includes continued work on developing a Campus/Community MakerSpace, developing stronger Town/Gown STEM relationships, continuing to support and develop the Celebrating High School Innovators program, supporting the Innovation Consulting Community to encourage students and faculty to work on the real problems of real people. - Retaining Research Associate Dr. Brad Christensen (100% FTE) to conduct research and develop new integrated STEM curricula, organizing professional development and building new relationships with the publisher of the Creative Core Curriculum and exploring new models of advertising and selling the IMaST curriculum.
+This includes CeMaST staff conducting professional development for STEM teachers across Illinois, across the nation and internationally. - Retaining one other Research Associate (Matthew Hagaman) to support a variety of research and evaluation efforts.
+(50% FTE) - Retaining one other Project and Conference Coordinator (Olesya Courier) to support a variety of project and conference efforts.
+(100% FTE) - Supporting existing and developing new efforts aimed at increasing the diversity of STEM communities.